June 21, 2023Review Post

-This game is a great way to get the conversation flowing on New Year’s Eve with questions about best song of the year, best movie and even embarrassing moments!
-Simply print the free game cards, cut out and put into a bowl.
+This game is a great way to get the conversation flowing on New Year’s Eve with questions about the best song of the year, the best movie, and even embarrassing moments.
+Simply print the free game cards, cut them out, and put them into a bowl.
 Have guests pick a card and challenge them to answer it!

 What’s better than playing scrabble with friends and family on New Year’s Eve?
 Playing giant Scrabble with 12 x 12” sized tiles you’ve made yourself!

 This game is perfect for the movie and music lovers in your party group!
 Lyrics and quotes from popular movies and songs from the year have to be matched to the corresponding work of art.
 Bonus points are given for writing down the artist of the song or the character/actor that said a specific movie line.